GoteoFoundation/goteo/docs/developers/TEMPLATES.md

 The new template system in Goteo uses [FOIL](http://www.foilphp.it) which is a powerful php-native template system.

 However, there's still a lot of the legacy views in use.
-They will coexists until we can full get rid of the old system.
+They will coexist until we can fully get rid of the old system.

 This document compares the old and new template system and highlights the main differences: